manouriz/vultr-monitor/README.md

 # How to install
 - Manually install
-  - Download this repository([vultr-monitor](https://github.com/manouriz/vultr-monitor/archive/refs/heads/main.zip)) and extract zip file into a folder on your computer
+  - Download this repository([vultr-monitor.zip](https://github.com/manouriz/vultr-monitor/archive/refs/heads/main.zip)) and extract zip file into a folder on your computer
-  - Open Firefox Temporary Extensions page by click on this link: [Firefox Temporary Extensions](about:debugging#/runtime/this-firefox)
+  - Open Firefox and copy blow text into address bar and press enter key to open **Temporary Extensions** page:
+    ```
+    about:debugging#/runtime/this-firefox
+    ```
   - Click on 'Load Temporary Add-on...' and select manifest.json file
     ![Temporary Add-on in Firefox](https://github.com/manouriz/vultr-monitor/raw/main/Screenshot-firefox.png)